A New Mexico judge cites insurrection in barring a county commissioner from office

 The decision against Griffin, who made headlines earlier this year by refusing to certify his county's election results, comes after some similar, high-profile Fourteenth Amendment challenges to incumbent lawmakers across the country failed.

+Griffin told NPR that he was shocked by the ruling.
+He said the civil lawsuit that led to it was unfair and "purely political."
+He claims the plaintiffs in the case were from liberal counties in the state and were being supported by liberal groups.
+He also said he was a target because of his relationship with former President Donald Trump.

+"I don't think it's fair to accuse me of insurrection," he says.
+"I didn't have any intent of being a part of an insurrection or a violent mob.
+My intent of going to Washington, D.C., on Jan.
+6 was because I had concerns that our elections had been compromised."

-Noah Bookbinder — the president of Citizens for Responsibility and Ethics in Washington, or CREW — said this is the first time since the Civil War era that any public official has been removed under the provision of the Fourteenth Amendment, which bars anyone from holding state or federal office if they engage or support any kind of insurrection or rebellion against the U.S.
+Noah Bookbinder — the president of Citizens for Responsibility and Ethics in Washington, or CREW — said the ruling against Griffin is the first time since the Civil War era that any public official has been removed under the provision of the Fourteenth Amendment, which bars anyone from holding state or federal office if they engage or support any kind of insurrection or rebellion against the U.S.

 This little-known provision was included in the Fourteenth Amendment in the wake of the Civil War, Bookbinder says, as a way to exclude those who were part of the Confederacy from holding public office again.
 He says it was used in the 1860s and then has been very rarely invoked since.